Prayagxraj/vision-model-doc-scraper/README.md

 After running the command the Streamlit interface will open in the browser where the scraping process can be triggered and the results can be viewed streamlit run app.py

-This launches a small web interface
+ This launches a small web interface that allows users to view the extracted documentation.